power88/ComfyUI-PDiD-LLM-Nodes/README.md

 > If you want to use it to make caption for training or finetuning.
 These are also accepted.

+## Install

+> Make sure you are using ComfyUI Version 0.3.51 and above.

+Just install it by searching `ComfyUI-PDiD-LLM-Nodes` in `ComfyUI-Manager`

 ## Contributing